Guide to Accessibility Compliance for CANVAS Users

 When linking to documents such as PDFs, Word documents, or PowerPoint presentations, first ask yourself if the content would be better served to be delivered on a Web page (Canvas page).
 Web pages are the easiest to make accessibility compliant and tend to be more accessible to those using screen readers.
 Certainly, if you are going to be creating the content for the first time, creating Web pages is the best choice.
 That being said, there are definitely times when PDFs and Word documents need to be used.
 If you have PowerPoint files, you will need to adapt them for use online.

-All PDFs that you link to that are required reading need to be accessible.
-Whether the PDF was created by you or acquired from other sources, they need to be accessible for screen reader users.
-Very simple, short PDFs are accessible to screen readers without much extra work, but most do require work in Acrobat to be made accessible.
-Optional PDFs supplied as supplemental information but not realistically necessary to do well in the class will not be checked for accessibility, but the recommendation is to also make them accessible.
+All PDFs that you link to that are required reading can be a boundary for visually disabled students.
+Whether the PDF was created by you or acquired from other sources, need features added to work well for screen reader users.
+Very simple, short PDFs are accessible to screen readers without much extra work, but most do require work to be made accessible.
+Optional PDFs supplied as supplemental information but not realistically necessary to do well in the class will not be checked for accessibility in a review, but the recommendation is to also make them accessible.

-If you have PDFs that need adjusting for accessibility, the Distance Education Assistive Technology Specialist will assist you.
-When creating your own PDFs, follow the recommended creation of Word documents and Preparing InDesign Files for Accessibility (video).
+If you have PDFs that need adjusting for accessibility, the Distance Education Instructional Accessibility Specialist will assist you.
+When creating your own PDFs, it is best to follow the recommended creation of Word documents and Preparing InDesign Files for Accessibility (Adobe's site).
 For more information, see the online tutorial on Creating Accessible PDFs.

 In Canvas, you will have the option to embed a PDF into a Canvas page using a widget.
 The viewer will not need to leave the Canvas page, either to retrieve it or to view it in a PDF reader, and this is a help for the screen reader user.